OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-12.md

 Truthful speech is enduring, but deceitful words are short-lived.

 ## Proverbs 12:20
-Deceit is in the hearts of those who plot evil, but those who promote peace have joy.
+Those who harbour deceit in their hearts plot evil, but those who promote peace experience joy.

 ## Proverbs 12:21
 The righteous encounter no lasting harm, but the wicked are filled with trouble.